bozzltron/bozzltron.com/source/_posts/the-finland-sessions-letting-go.md

 <!-- more -->

 I'm a 90's kid.
 Grunge, Alternative, and mainstream Punk all thrown in a pot and brought to a boil.
 It's foundational.
-Weezer's Blue Album, Green Day's Dookie, Soundgarden's Superunknow, Silverchair's Frogstomp, Smashing Pumpkin's Siamese Dream, and Nirvana's In Utero are not just great albums but inform my creations.
+Weezer's Blue Album, Green Day's Dookie, Soundgarden's Superunknown, Silverchair's Frogstomp, Smashing Pumpkin's Siamese Dream, and Nirvana's In Utero are not just great albums but inform my creations.

 *Letting Go* comes from some of that.
 It's a song that captures my eagerness to break away, seek release, have an outlet, and get it all out.